theseanl/tscc/README.md

     // or,
     "prefix": { "rollup": "dev/", "cc": "dist/" }
 ```
 It is a name that will be prepended to the output chunk's name.
 It is prepended _as is_, which means that if no trailing path separator was provided, it will modify the output file's name.
 If it is a relative path starting from the current directory ("."), it will be resolved relative to the spec file's location.
 Otherwise, any relative path will be resolved relative to the current working directory, and absolute paths are used as is.

+CLI equivalent is `--prefix dist/` (or `--prefix.rollup dev/ --prefix.cc dist/`).

 ### `compilerFlags`